caeareva/NNSP/README.md

 Repository describes the conceps learned from NNSP by Harrison Kinsley and Daniel Kukieła.
 The final deep learning projects are provided to be run in both command line and Jupyter Notebook.
-Three deep learning models are included, a NNSP classifier model, a regression model and a prediction/inference model.
+Three deep learning models are included, a NNSP classifier model, a regression model, and a prediction/inference model.

 The data to test, train and run the models was provided by the NNSP's authors.
 The inference model uses the